-As if on cue, all two-hundred-plus persons from every corner of the dining area simultaneously noticed a man in a familiar cardinal-red outfit and flowing white beard at the entryway.
+As if on cue, all two-hundred-plus persons from every corner of the dining area simultaneously noticed a man in a familiar cardinal-red outfit and flowing white beard at the door.
 At that instant, virtually every person in the establishment belched in raucous harmony, “SANTA!!!!!!!”
 This was followed by the popping of several flashbulbs from assorted tables throughout the dining room.

 Santa was in the house!

 While every person’s eyes simply glowed when they saw me, there was one pair of eyes in the dining room at that that stood in stark contrast to the rest.
-My wife’s death-star look conveyed one overwhelming reality to me: I was in deep brown yogurt.
+My wife’s death-star look conveyed one overwhelming reality to me: I was now living on borrowed time.

 To make matters worse, Wendy’s mother, who had always gotten a kick out of me, thought it was all hilarious, which made my spouse even more infuriated.